 However, we don’t know who prevents lung cancer by not smoking and who would have remained cancer-free even if they had smoked.
 Further, most smokers will never get lung cancer and some non-smokers will.

-So, taking steps to lower the risk of breast cancer doesn’t ensure a person never gets the disease.
+This means taking steps to lower the risk of breast cancer doesn’t ensure a person never gets the disease.
 Even people who do all they can to lower their risk can still get breast cancer.

 Making healthy choices can also lower the risk of other types of cancer as well as many other chronic diseases such as diabetes and heart disease.